MAGALA-RICHARD/apsimNGpy-documentations/doc/new_experiment.rst

 API Summary
 ===========

-- :class:`ExperimentManager`: Main entry point to create and manipulate factorial designs.
+- :class:`~apsimNGpy.core.experimentmanager.ExperimentManager`: Main entry point to create and manipulate factorial designs.
-- :meth:`init_experiment`: Prepares the experiment node structure in the model.
+- :meth:`~apsimNGpy.core.experimentmanager.ExperimentManager.init_experiment`: Prepares the experiment node structure in the model.
-- :meth:`add_factor`: Adds a new varying parameter or script-defined rule.
+- :meth:`~apsimNGpy.core.experimentmanager.ExperimentManager.add_factor`: Adds a new varying parameter or script-defined rule.
 - :meth:`finalize`: Validates and commits the experiment structure to the model.

 Further Reading